rwb/c621/README.md

 #### Topic 10: Linear regression with unstandardized variables

 * Keep the same R session open from Topic 9 above.
+* We will now consider what happens if we study the relationship between the unstandardized version of the outcome variable and the standardized version of the independent variable.
+* Again, our focus here is on what happens in the 3rd sample we drew up above.

 ```R
 # first, put r in its standardized metric